naragurgel/bepresent/README.md

 - The page has a text to thanks the users for subscribing for the presencial meetings.
 - The Thank you page has a link to go back to the index page.

+### Favicon
+- The icon in the browers page is the logo of the page.

 ### Technology Used

 ### Languages Used